abinit/abinit/doc/tutorial/eph4zpr.md

 ## Computing the WFK files

-At this point we have all the ingredients required for the phonons and the DFPT potential and we can start to focus on the generation of the WFK files.
+At this point we have all the ingredients required for the phonons and the DFPT potential and we can finally start to generate the WFK files.

 If what follows, we pretend we know nothing about MgO so that we can explain how to use abitk and netcdf files to inspect the results of the previous calculations.